 Replacing the heating relays might be a task that is tricky to complete.
 Refer to the owner’s manual for instructions.
 However, if you don’t understand what exactly needs to be replaced, it might be time to contact a stove repair service for help.

 Now that you know the 5 common reasons your oven isn’t heating up, you should be able to troubleshoot and fix it.
-However, if you have checked all these issues and your oven is still not heating properly, then it’s time for one of our professional technicians at Prime Appliance Repairs to take a look and perform one of our appliance repair services.
+However, if you have checked all these issues and your oven is still not heating properly, then it’s time for one of our professional technicians to take a look and perform one of our appliance repair services.

 To get an expert diagnosis on stove repair in Toronto and the GTA, call Prime Appliance Repairs at 647-952-1517 or contact us here.